DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### 3. Prepare your environment for the ODM installation (10 min)

-To get access to the ODM material, you need an IBM entitlement registry key to pull the images from the IBM Entitled Registry.
+To get access to the ODM material, you need an IBM entitlement key to pull the images from the IBM Entitled Registry.

 #### a.
 Retrieve your entitled registry key